Due to the high volume of foreigners seeking up-to-date information on how to open a bank account in Turkey, we explained the topic.

 2. Proof of Address

 If you already have a residence permit in Turkey, you can use your residence card.
 Otherwise, you will need to provide proof of address in Turkey or abroad.
 This can be a utility bill or a bank statement with your address on it, containing your full name.
 However, please note that this document has to be in Latin characters; otherwise, you will need notarized translation.
+For some branches of some banks, this requirement can be skiped, if you are working with the right team.

 3. Tax ID number